roadiereloaded/roadiereloaded.github.io/_posts/2020-03-14-the-archives.markdown

 _nice program_ so this is 11+ years ago and I don't see anything that came along and did it better so far. in the article is this: "coming from a graphic design background means I’ll always be tweaking the site’s appearance and layout". this 'always' is the thing.
 Constantly something new or changed, improved and whatnot.

-jekyll it is then - hang in there and here are some more hashtags to help this blog go viral:
+jekyll it is then - hang in there and here are some more thrashtags to help this blog go viral:

 <code>
 Macintosh Firewalls CBP Pretoria Nerve agent RAID FBI